tc39/proposal-esm-phase-imports/README.md

 ## Proposal

-By defining a new phase for ECMAScript module records, it is possible to import a handle to a module statically, and pass this handle to the worker:
+By defining the source phase for ECMAScript module records, it is possible to import a handle to a module statically, and use it to directly initialize the worker:

 ```js
 import source myModule from "./my-module.js";